How to Make Meditation a Habit

 We have a library of practices to help strengthen your meditation practice.
 Download the Roundglass app to find what's right for you.

-- Meditation can be a short practice done on-the-go and in any context.
+• Meditation can be a short practice done on-the-go and in any setting.

-- Mindfulness is a state of paying attention in the present moment without judgment that you can bring to any meditation practice.
+• Mindfulness is a state of paying attention in the present moment without judgment.